Introduction

 Do you need a Blocked Account for the second year of your studies in Germany?

-In General, students need to show proof of funds for the first year of degree.
-However, after first of year of degree they need to extend residence permit.
-As mostly degree programs are of 1.5 or 2 years officially.
-In this case, proof that you can finance your study must be shown.
-It proof of finances does not need to be a blocked accound.
-It could be a partner’s or sponser’s bank account or your personal bank account with enough funds to finance your stay in Germany.
+In General, students need to show proof of funds for the first year of their degree.
+However, after the first year of the degree, they need to extend their residence permit.
+Most degree programs are officially 1.5 or 2 years.
+In this case, proof that you can finance your studies must be provided.
+Proof of finances does not need to be a blocked account.
+It could be a partner’s or sponsor’s bank account, or your personal bank account, with enough funds to finance your stay in Germany.

 In some cases, Ausländerbehorde (immigration office) can ask to extend your blocked account.
 Particularly when your job does not provide sufficient finances, you need to block the additional amount.